Own-Data-Privateer/hoardy-web/README.md

 Not just the last 3 months, but from the beginning of time you start using it.

 Practically speaking, you [install the `Hoardy-Web` browser extension/add-on into your web browser](#quickstart) and just browse the web normally while `Hoardy-Web` passively, in background, captures and archives web pages you visit for later offline viewing, mirroring, and/or indexing.

+Note that `Hoardy-Web`'s browser extension

+- can be used independently of other tools that are being developed in this repository, so you can install it and start saving your browsing history immediately, and then delay learning to use the rest of the tools developed here for later;

-`Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless explicitly configured otherwise to, e.g., minimize writes to disk instead).
+- has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless you explicitly configure it to do otherwise to, e.g., minimize writes to disk instead).

-To start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools that are being developed in this repository.

-To view/replay your archived data over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)), generate static website mirrors from it (a-la `wget -mpk`), search, inspect, organize, manipulate, programmatically extract values from, and run scripts over your collected data you will need to install at least the [accompanying `hoardy-web` tool](./tool/).
+To view/replay your archived data you will need to install at least the [accompanying `hoardy-web` tool](./tool/) which can

+- replay your archives over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)),
+- generate static website mirrors from it (a-la `wget -mpk`),
+- search, inspect, organize, manipulate, programmatically extract values from, and run scripts over your collected data.

 See the next section for a little storyboard explaining the above with pictures.